Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

-Following the proof of Theorem \ref{thm:asympt-UV}, the moments of the Marchenko-Pastur distribution of parameter $c^2$ are easily recognized and the converges in moments is settled.
-The proof of the almost sure convergence is more involved and can be found in the Appendix. \end{proof}
+Following the proof of Theorem~\ref{thm:asympt-UV}, the moments of the Marchenko--Pastur distribution of parameter $c^2$ are easily recognized and the convergence in moments is settled.
+The proof of the almost sure convergence is more involved and can be found in the \hyperref[appm]{Appendix}. \end{pf}